AG真人百家乐官方网站

 Authors: Bridget Hass

-In this tutorial, you will learn how to efficiently read in hyperspectral surface directional reflectance hdf5 data and metadata, plot a single band and Red-Green-Blue (RGB) band combinations of a reflectance data tile using Python functions created for working with and visualizing NEON AOP hyperspectral data.
+In this tutorial, you will learn how to efficiently read in hdf5 reflectance data and metadata, plot a single band and Red-Green-Blue (RGB) band combinations of a reflectance data tile using Python functions created for working with and visualizing NEON AOP hyperspectral data.

-This tutorial works with the Level 3 data product.
+This tutorial uses the Level 3 data product.

 Learning Objectives